 PROPER RELAXATION (Savasana)

-When the body and the mind are constantly overworked, their natural efficiency to perform work diminishes.
+Yoga teaches us powerful techniques of deep relaxation.
 Our stressful lifestyles make it difficult for us to relax.
 We forget that rest and relaxation are nature’s way of recharging and are an essential ingredient for physical and mental health.
-Yoga teaches us powerful techniques of deep relaxation.
 By consciously relaxing every muscle of the body and controlling the breath we rejuvenate the nervous system and attain a deep sense of inner peace.
-Practices such asmeditation lead us to a more profound appreciation of life, bringing joy and contentment into our daily lives.

 PROPER DIET (lacto-vegetarian)